rhmk/ansible-hana-examples/README.md

   -l hana-servers limits the execution to hana-servers as defined in /etc/ansible/hosts or a particular hostname hana_sysprep.yml: Playbook that defines the actual role
 ```

-### TODO ###
-- act depending on HANA versions (different required libraries)
-- tasks in hana-host and preconfigure are currently redundant, cleanup required
-- host/DNS setup is not checked appropriately